Track Bet & Payout Limits

-Maximum bet amount is $250 for all bet types.
+Maximum bet amount is $250 for Win/Place/Show, and $20 all other bet types.
+Limits may be increased for major races (ie Triple Crown and Breeders Cup).
 The total maximum payout, ie the total aggregate payout on one or more winning bets, on any one race is $25,000.

 Category B Tracks

-Maximum bet amount is $200 for all bet types.
+Maximum bet amount is $200 for Win/Place/Show, and $20 all other bet types.
 The total maximum payout on any one race is $15,000

 Category C Tracks

-Maximum bet amount is $100 for all bet types.
+Maximum bet amount is $100 for Win/Place/Show, and $20 all other bet types.
 The total maximum payout on any one race is $8,000

 Category D Tracks

-Maximum bet amount is $100 for all bet types.
+Maximum bet amount is $100 for Win/Place/Show, and $20 all other bet types.
 The total maximum payout on any one race is $3,000

 A refund will be issued for all parts of a win, place, show, exacta, trifecta, superfecta or Quinella wagers where there is a scratched horse involved in any part of the bet.